-The CMC drop-in AR-15 trigger also boasts virtually no overtravel and a trigger reset of only about 2mm, and advantage it has over its rival from Velocity Trigger.
-However, users of the CMC version report that slight wiggle we talked about earlier.
+The CMC drop-in AR-15 trigger also boasts virtually no overtravel and a trigger reset of only about 2mm — an advantage over Velocity Trigger.

 Regardless, CMC’s drop-in AR-15 trigger still offers a clean break with every pull of the trigger and offers excellent accuracy, no matter how fast you shoot.

-Timney AR-15 Drop-In Trigger ($190)
+3. Timney AR-15 Drop-In Trigger

 It doesn’t require much force and the slightly curved design of the trigger foot is very comfortable to hold.
 This trigger gives a much straighter pull than many competitors, even competitors within the same price range.

-In fact, this AR-15 drop-in trigger even outperforms many of the higher cost alternatives while simultaneously being much more comfortable to shoot.
+In fact, this AR-15 drop-in trigger even outperforms many of the higher-cost alternatives while simultaneously being much more comfortable to shoot.

-This a great choice for competition shooters, as well as those who just have a bit more cash to spend on a range gun.
+This is a great choice for competition shooters, as well as those who just have a bit more cash to spend on a range gun.

-Rise Armament RA-535 Advanced Performance Trigger ($243)
+4. Rise Armament RA-535 Advanced Performance Trigger ($243)